 After a long, possibly cramped flight to Buenos Aires, the last thing anyone wants is to run into problems at the airport.
-Here’s a quick guide to help you get through the international Buenos Aires airport, present all your transportation options and on your way to enjoying your time in Buenos Aires!
+Here’s a quick guide to help you get through the international Buenos Aires airport and getting into the city center to begin enjoying your stay in Argentina!

 After disembarking your plane, you will be immediately ushered through immigration.
 Be prepared, as depending on the number of flights arriving at the same time, you may stand in line for a while.
 Don’t forget to fill out the immigration form they give you on the plane.
-If you are Canadian, American or Australian you will have to pay a one time Argentinian tourist visa fee that lasts for 10 years.
-These can be paid online in advance at the Provincia Pagos web page.
+If you are from Canada, United States or Australia you will have to pay a one time Argentinian tourist visa fee that lasts for 10 years.
+This needs to be paid online in advance at the Provincia Pagos web page.

 Once you are through immigration, you will then need to retrieve your luggage.
 Just grab a free luggage cart (yes, they really are free), collect your bags and make your way to the customs inspectors.
 Don’t be surprised if you get waved through customs without inspection, as they scan the bags of incoming foreign tourists less often.
 They will be looking for electronics and other highly taxed items that are new that Argentinians tend to bring in.
 There is a 50% tax on new items for locals above $300 USD.